wodby/php/README.md

 > - [EMPTY] – Core PHP extension
 > - "-" - Not exists in this version
     > Some extensions may not be available in [`-dev`](#-dev) images

-Extensions xdebug and xhprof disabled by default, to change it override the default env var `PHP_EXTENSIONS_DISABLE=xdebug,xhprof`.

 * sqlsrv extension has no arm64 support because the driver has no support for linux/arm64